zak-45/SpleeterGUI-Chataigne-Module/README.md

 ```
-On Command Tester, Spleeter: all SpleeterGUI available commands
+On Command Tester, Spleeter: all SpleeterGUI available commands.
+	separate : execute the command / options set in Parameters for audio track separate
+		* sequence : audio clip file path from an existing sequence.
+Take in priority if set.
+		* file : mp3 audio file name.
+		* Model to use : select 2 / 4 or 5 stems
 ```
 ![image](https://user-images.githubusercontent.com/121941293/218341957-5ce0c2dc-a228-48d2-b15c-571a334032a2.png)